 Sponsored by: Victory Archery, Goat Tuff Products, Equalizer Release, Muzzy Broadheads, AZ Rim Country & BowFit Archery

-Don’t forget to watch this hunt on Eye of the Hunter airing on Versus, Thursdays at 2:00pm EST
+Don’t forget to watch my hunt on Eye of the Hunter airing on Versus, on Thursdays at 2:00 pm EST

 Next: Day 13 Final Hunt 1; Stay tuned for Quest for Africa's Big 5 - Hunt 2